 If your orders, revenues, or sales suddenly doubled or tripled, could you handle the growth without choking?

-Do you have the space, equipment, property needed to fulfill those significantly higher orders or service requests?
+Do you have the space, equipment, inventory, fulfillment partners, and property needed to fulfill those significantly higher orders or service requests?

 Can your current vendors manage the jump in growth?
 Perhaps, you need to replace or supplement some of those before you get in a pickle and have to turn away or significantly delay some of this new business that you’ve just spent a ton of time and money getting in the door.